djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 9. explain why study boundaries matter;
 10. write down the spatial assumptions that should be documented before modeling.

----

-## 1. Three common spatial data objects
+## Three common spatial data objects

-Many spatial methods fail because the analyst begins with a technique instead of identifying the data-generating object.
+Many spatial analyses go wrong because the analyst starts with a technique instead of identifying the data-generating object.

-Three objects recur throughout spatial statistics.
+Three spatial data objects recur throughout spatial statistics.

----

-## 2. Areal or lattice data
+## Areal or lattice data

 For areal data, one value is attached to each region or cell.

 Write

-\[
+$$
 y_i
 \quad\text{for region }A_i.
-\]
+$$

 Examples include: